Linusnie/blender-plots/README.md

 ### Sphere markers

-You can get perfect spheres as markers by passing in `point_type="spheres"`.
+You can get perfect spheres as markers by passing in `marker_type="spheres"`.
 Though note that these are only visible in the rendered view and with the rendering engine set to cycles

 ```
 bplt.Scatter(
     np.random.rand(n, 3)*50,
     color=np.random.rand(n, 3),
-    point_type="spheres",
+    marker_type="spheres",
     radius=1.5
 )
 ```